Hyperion-21/GalaxyTweaker/README.md

 Each celestial body has its own celestial body data file.
 These determine the physical properties of a celestial body, like planetary radius and atmospheric parameters.
 Galaxy Tweaker organizes these files into packs.

 1. Copy the `Default Pack` folder inside the `CelestialBodyData` folder, and rename it to whatever you want (the name becomes important later, so remember it).
 DO NOT EDIT THE DEFAULT PACK DIRECTLY, THE MOD USES IT AS A DEFAULT AND IT GETS RESET FREQUENTLY!
 2. Open any of the .json files inside the new pack, and edit it however you want.
-(WIKI WIP)
+See wiki below for more detailed explanations of the values inside.

 ### Launching
 1. In KSP2, click the "Create New Campaign" button.
 A window should automatically appear.